flipxcrsp/Kojo_Product_Observations/README.md

 ## “Procurement Is Just Back Office Work”

-Kojo turns procurement into competitive advantage,
+Kojo turns procurement into competitive leverage,

 **by tying procurement efficiency to:**